Do MLLMs Really Understand the Charts?: ChartVR

-Building on the reasoning foundation from Stage 1, the second stage focuses on enhancing the model's precision and reliability for the numerical estimation task.
-For this, we use a smaller, high-signal dataset of 3,400 samples curated to target the model's specific weaknesses.
-These samples are identified by selecting problems where the SFT-tuned model exhibits "stochastic correctness"—that is, problems it can solve but not consistently.
+Building on the visual reasoning foundation from Stage 1, the second stage focuses on enhancing the model's precision and reliability for the numerical estimation task.
+For this, we use a smaller, high-signal dataset of 3.4k samples curated to target the model's specific weaknesses.
+These samples are identified by selecting problems where the SFT-tuned model exhibits ``stochastic correctness''—that is, problems it can solve but not consistently (see Appendix \ref{appendix:grpo_data} for details).
 By training on these borderline cases with higher-resolution images, we force the model to refine its visual interpretation skills.

-We employ GRPO~\cite{shao2024deepseekmath}, an efficient and scalable reinforcement learning algorithm, to fine-tune the policy $\pi_{\text{SFT}}$.
-Unlike traditional algorithms like PPO~\cite{schulman2017proximalpolicyoptimizationalgorithms}, GRPO forgoes a computationally expensive value network and instead calculates relative advantages by comparing rewards within a group of sampled responses.
+We employ GRPO~\citep{shao2024deepseekmath}, an efficient and scalable reinforcement learning algorithm, to fine-tune the policy model $\pi_{\text{SFT}}$.
+Unlike traditional algorithms like PPO~\citep{schulman2017proximalpolicyoptimizationalgorithms}, GRPO forgoes a computationally expensive value network and instead calculates relative advantages by comparing rewards within a group of sampled responses.
 For each input $(x, q)$, we sample a group of $G$ candidate answers $\{a_1, a_2, \dots, a_G\}$ from the current policy $\pi_{\beta}$.
 Each answer $a_i$ receives a reward $R(a_i)$, and these rewards are used to compute a normalized relative advantage $A_i$ for each sample:

 The policy is then updated to increase the probability of actions with positive advantages, while a KL-divergence penalty against the reference model $\pi_{\text{SFT}}$ ensures stable training.